-Grantham Scholar Sophia van Mourik is developing a biocompatible and biodegradable synthetic soil substrate for hydroponic agriculture that can be reclaimed at the end-of-life.
+Grantham Scholar Sophia van Mourik is developing a sustainable solution for hydroponic agriculture growth media made from polyurethane foam.

 This project is in collaboration with Dow Chemical Company and Institute for Sustainable Food.